vietanhdev/e-store-manager/eStoreManager-SERVER/RESTful_API.md

 * On fail (unauthorized):
 ```
 {
-    ...
-    "status": 401,
-    "error": "Unauthorized",
+    "success": false,
+    "code": "unauthorized",
-    "message": "Sorry, You're not authorized to access this resource.",
+    "message": "You're not authorized to access this resource"
-    ...
 }
 ```

-* On fail (customer_id does not exist):
+* On fail (id does not exist):
 ```
 {
     "success": false,
-    "code": "something_wrong",
+    "code": "wrong_customer_id",
-    "message": "something wrong with customer id"
+    "message": "customer id " + {id} + " does not exist"
 }
 ```

 * On fail (you don't have role admin or cashier):
 ```
 {
-    ...
-    "status": 403,
-    "error": "Forbidden",
-    "message": "Forbidden",
-    ...
+    "success": false,
+    "code": "access_denied",
+    "message": "You don't have permission to access this resource"
 }
 ```